Toroidal diffusions and protein structure evolution: Toroidal diffusions

 Sampling trajectories of \eqref{eq:param} with separation time $\Delta$ can be done by using \eqref{eq:euler} iteratively for a separation time $\Delta/M$, with $M>1$ (thus an $M$ times finer discretized trajectory than the required to sample), and then thinning the trajectory to achieve a separation time $\Delta$.
 This reduces notably the sampling bias introduced by the Euler scheme. \\

-An improvement on the Euler scheme is the Shoji-Ozaki \citep{Shoji1998} scheme.
+An improvement on the Euler scheme is the Shoji-- \citep{Shoji1998} scheme.
 It employs a linear approximation for the drift, $b(\bX_t)\approx b(\bX_s)+\bJ_s(\bX_t-\bX_s)$ for $t\in[s, s + \Delta)$ ($\bJ_s=J(\bX_s)$ denotes the Jacobian of $b$ at $\bX_s$), and approximates the diffusion coefficient constantly.
 This results in a linear SDE that can be solved explicitly.
-Wrapping this solution provides the Shoji-Ozaki pseudo-tpd:
+Wrapping this solution provides the Shoji--Ozaki pseudo-tpd: